gogs/docs/en-US/installation/install_gogs_on_windows.md

 ROOT_PATH = C:\gogs\log
 ```

-Don't do that (at time of writing this line, for Go Git Service 0.5.13.0212 Beta).
-It will cause the following to print in `C:\gogs\log\gogs-nssm.txt`:
+At the time of writing this line, for Go Git Service 0.5.13.0212 Beta, it will cause the following to print in `C:\gogs\log\gogs-nssm.txt`:

 ```
 timestamp [T] Custom path: C:/gogs/custom